 The purpose of this article is to provide an overview of the California Family Rights Act (CFRA) and the Federal Family Medical Leave Act (FMLA).
 In many aspects, these leave laws overlap in coverage and employee use, but there are distinct differences that employers should understand.
-For more information on California’s Pregnancy Disability Leave and on paid benefits for pregnancy related disability and family bonding see our guide: California’s Pregnancy Disability Leave, FMLA, and Paid Leave; An Overview for HR.
+For more information on California’s Pregnancy Disability Leave and on paid benefits for pregnancy-related disability and family, bonding see our guide: California’s Pregnancy Disability Leave, FMLA, and Paid Leave; An Overview for HR.
 Employers can also read our guide on California Sick Leave Laws or Kin Care for additional information.

-California has some of the highest number of laws regarding employment law and protected leave in the United States.
+California has some of the highest numbers of laws regarding employment law and protected leave in the United States.
 Employers in California must balance between both State and Federal laws.
 In addition, many of California’s cities have local, and often overlapping, sick leave, advanced scheduling and minimum wage laws that govern employees.

 Plus, many of those laws have some of the highest penalties for employers in the country.
 That is why the software solutions that SwipeClock provides becomes so crucial for employers.
 It can make a difference of thousands of dollars in penalties and fines.

 The California Family Rights Act provides a protected leave for qualified employees.
 It is very similar to FMLA but has some specific differences.
 Like FMLA, employers with 50 or more employees qualify under CFRA, but unlike FMLA there is not a 75-mile radius for those employees.